top of page

 How I Got Here

 Over time, I realized I wasn’t collecting these lessons for the corporate world alone.
 I was collecting them for teams trying to make the world better: nonprofits, mission‑driven small businesses, community groups, and teams doing the work that matters most.
+Work to make the world a better place.

 Better World Strategy grew out of that realization.